previousnext/future-drupal-functional-testing/slides.md

 ![Runner](./assets/runner.jpg "Runner")

 Note:
-* PHPUnit is the standard; most frameworks use it (like Zend Framework (1&2), Cake, Agavi, even Symfony is dropping their own Framework in Symfony 2 for phpunit).
+* PHPUnit is the standard; Zend Framework, Cake, even Symfony is dropping their own Framework in Symfony 2 for phpunit).
 * Already using it in Drupal 8 with unit tests.
 * PHPUnit handles running tests, reporting and code coverage.